There are seasons where everything flows.

 This is something I’ve learned to do more intentionally.

-And on a busy day, pulling something out of the freezer and warming it up is so much easier than starting from scratch.
+Meals like eggplant parmesan, burritos, grilled chicken, and casseroles freeze really well.
+On busy days, pulling something out of the freezer is so much easier than starting from scratch.

 It’s one of the simplest ways to take pressure off future meals.